kannibalox/pyrosimple/docs/usage-rtxmlrpc.md

 # rtxmlrpc

 Since rtxmlrpc is intended to interact directly with rtorrent, it is deliberately designed to be simple.
-However, there are a few usefil features to be aware of.
+However, there are a few useful features to be aware of.

 ## Typing